ankurvdev/stencil/docs/Interfaces.md

 ### Data-stores part of interface?
 Status : Under consideration (Needs prototyping for linking with DatabaseT)

+* Do not dictate backend (DatabaseT for eg) or else it's not an interface
+* CRUD
+  * Create : No construction ?
+Start with always empty ?
+  * Read : what Id system to use ?
+  * Update : Transactions ?
+Do we just send a new object ?
+I'd system ?
+  * Delete : I'd system ?
+  * The interface itself is fairly tied to the backend
+  * Does a uint32/64 Id work everywhere ?
+ * if interface is templates on the implementor side.
+How would the client know the implementors

 #### Yes
   * Auto-generated
     * CRUD interfaces : Less verbose, succinct, standardized